Investigating Annotator Bias in Large Language Models for Hate Speech Detection: Introduction

 LLMs offer a promising pathway toward transforming data annotation practices.
 Their ability to automate annotation tasks, ensure consistency across vast datasets, and adapt through fine-tuning or prompts tailored to specific domains significantly alleviates challenges inherent in traditional annotation methodologies, thereby establishing a new standard for achievable outcomes in the realm of NLP.

 However, data annotation with humans comes with the risk of annotator biases, both conscious and unconscious, that can significantly impact the downstream applications of AI systems.
 In this paper, we primarily focus on biases in LLMs for hate speech data annotation.
-Our paper explores four categories: gender, racial, religious and disability-based bias.
-Specifically we select the target groups that are highly vulnerable within the mentioned four categories and explore the annotator biases.
-Additionally, we provide a detailed analysis of the possible reasons of these biases by exploring the data being annotated.
-Serving as a critical guide, this paper aims to steer researchers towards exploring the potential of LLMs for data annotation, thereby facilitating future advancements in this essential domain.
+Our paper explores four categories: gender, racial, religious, and disability-based bias.
+Specifically, we select the target groups that are highly vulnerable within the mentioned four categories and explore the annotator biases.
+Additionally, we provide a detailed analysis of the possible reasons for these biases by exploring the data being annotated.
+We compare the results across four LLMs: GPT-3.5, GPT-4o, Llama-3.1, and Gemm-2.
+We also explore why certain biases achieve higher accuracy compared to others.

+Understanding the implications of these biases is crucial, as they can perpetuate harmful stereotypes and reinforce discrimination in automated systems.
+By systematically analyzing the biases present in LLMs, we aim to illuminate the mechanisms through which these biases emerge and manifest in the annotations they produce.
+This investigation not only highlights the ethical considerations involved in utilizing LLMs for sensitive tasks like hate speech detection but also provides insights for improving model training and annotation strategies to foster more equitable AI outcomes.

+Moreover, the stakes are particularly high in the realm of hate speech detection, where the potential for mislabeling or biased labeling can lead to severe consequences, including the marginalization of vulnerable communities and the unjust suppression of free speech.
+As LLMs become increasingly integrated into content moderation systems, it is essential to ensure that the annotations they produce are not only accurate but also reflective of a fair and balanced perspective.
+By addressing these biases, we can pave the way for the development of more robust, transparent, and socially responsible AI systems, ultimately contributing to a safer online environment for all users.
+Serving as a critical guide, this paper aims to steer researchers toward exploring the potential of LLMs for data annotation, thereby facilitating future advancements in this essential domain.

 Through rigorous data annotation, prompt engineering, quantitative and qualitative analysis, we aim to answer the following research questions:

 \begin{enumerate}[label={}, leftmargin=0pt, itemsep=0pt] \item \textbf{RQ1: Does annotator bias exist in Large Language Models for hate speech detection}? \item \textbf{RQ2: If it exists, what potential factors contribute to its existence?} \item \textbf{RQ3: How can this problem be effectively mitigated?} \end{enumerate}